nextmv-io/sdk/templates/copt/README.md

-# Nextmv OR-Tools Python template
+# Nextmv COPT Python template

-This template demonstrates how to solve a Mixed Integer Programming problem using the open source software suite [OR-Tools][or-tools].
+This template demonstrates how to solve a Mixed Integer Programming problem using the commercial solver [COPT][copt].

 To solve a Mixed Integer Problem (MIP) is to optimize a linear objective function of many variables, subject to linear constraints.
-We demonstrate this by solving the knapsack problem using the [integer optimzation][integer-optimization] interface.
+We demonstrate this by solving the knapsack problem using the [Python interface][python-interface].

 Knapsack is a classic combinatorial optimization problem.
 Given a collection of items with a value and weight, our objective is to maximize the total value